Bogdanp/personal-website/content/post/racket-ecommerce.md

 to the repo by shelling out to [ImageMagick].

 Error reporting during test runs or when I'm manually testing stuff is the most frustrating part of working with Racket.
-I run the tests with `errortrace` turned on and the app as well, when I'm working on it locally, but I still find myself often scratching my head trying to figure out *where* some errors originate.
+I run the tests as well as the app (in local development mode) with `errortrace` turned on, but I still find myself often scratching my head trying to figure out *where* certain errors originate.
 This is an area where Racket really needs to improve.
 It absolutely has to be able to show the programmer where every error originated and that "where" can't be "somewhere inside this 20-line-long for-loop in file x.rkt, good luck!"